 There is no mention of social investments in people or social infrastructure, (besides a timid mention of long-term investments for education and health).
 The Investment Plan is rather focused on infrastructure, R&D and it is not clear exactly how many and what type of jobs may be created investing in those fields.

 The current proposal ignores the great potential strength of a plan run from the EU level.
-A EU fund, or institution such as the European Investment Bank (EIB), if adequately capitalized, could raise substantial finance at very low rates of interest and use it to finance investment across the EU, above all in countries in the greatest difficulty.”
+An EU fund, or institution such as the European Investment Bank (EIB), if adequately capitalized, could raise substantial finance at very low rates of interest and use it to finance investment across the EU, above all in countries in the greatest difficulty.”

 The current proposals are based on little new money, and primarily on leverage of private financing.
 This is not a Marshall Plan for public investment.
 In the areas of health and education, the investment plan may be used to support privatization and liberalization.